Queen of the Damned: Production

-Soundtracks
+Music

 The songs for Lestat's band were written and performed by Jonathan Davis of the nu metal band Korn, and Richard Gibbs, although Davis' contractual commitments to Sony BMG meant that his vocals could not appear on the soundtrack album.
 Instead, the vocals were re-recorded by other musicians for the soundtrack's official release: Wayne Static of Static-X ("Not Meant for Me"), David Draiman of Disturbed ("Forsaken"), Chester Bennington of Linkin Park ("System"), Marilyn Manson ("Redeemer"), and Jay Gordon of Orgy ("Slept So Long").
 During the end credits "Not Meant for Me" is played.
 It is Jonathan Davis' version although the credits list it as the Wayne Static version from the album.

 Davis also made a small cameo in the film.
 When Jesse arrives in Los Angeles, a scalper (Jonathan Davis) attempts to sell her tickets to Lestat's show.

 The soundtrack also contains other songs featured in the film: "Body Crumbles" by Dry Cell, "Cold" by Static-X, "Dead Cell" by Papa Roach, "Excess" by Tricky, "Headstrong" by Earshot, "Penetrate" by Godhead, "Down with the Sickness" by Disturbed, "Change (In the House of Flies)" by Deftones and "Before I'm Dead" by Kidneythieves.

 The score for the film was also composed by Gibbs and Davis.
 Both the main soundtrack album and score album were released in 2002.

 Frank Fitzpatrick and Rich Dickerson were the Music Supervisors for the film and the soundtrack album.

 The original studio recording of "Careless (Akasha's Lament)" was written and produced by Davis and Gibbs, during the Queen of the Damned sessions.
 Vocals were by Davis, keyboards by Gibbs, guitars by James Shaffer, Brian Welch, and Davis, and drums by Vinnie Colaiuta.
 Davis released the song in downloadable form via Amazon and iTunes on November 16, 2007.

 Plans to record a duet between Aaliyah and Davis never materialised, due to Aaliyah's death.